-- 1. To reflect any changes, additions, deletions, interpretations, or other matters necessary to comply with the Code or regulations promulgated thereunder; - 2.
+- To reflect any changes, additions, deletions, interpretations, or other matters necessary to comply with the Code or regulations promulgated thereunder; - 2.
 To cure any ambiguity, supply any omission, or cure or correct any defect or inconsistent provision in this Plan; - 3.
-To insert provisions clarifying matters or questions arising under this Plan as are necessary or desirable and are not contrary to or inconsistent with this Plan or the Code; and - 4.
+To insert provisions clarifying matters or questions arising under this Plan as are necessary or desirable and are not contrary to or inconsistent with this Plan or the Code; - 4.
+To comply with the State Act, as to State LIHTC matters; and - 5.
 To facilitate the award of tax credits that would not otherwise be awarded.